ceylonai/libpdf/README.md

 - [ ] Add CLI support for direct command-line usage
 - [ ] Create detailed documentation and examples

+# Known issues

+- Not supported for Identity-H encoding

 # Contributing

 We welcome contributions to improve LibPdf!
 Feel free to submit issues and pull requests on our GitHub repository.

 # License

 This project is licensed under the Apache-2.0 license.

 https://x.com/CeylonAIDev